codeanish/pool-tracker/README.md

 * Add the ability to edit players
 * When creating a game, validate that the players exist
 * Add the ability to declare a winner of a game

+## TODO:

+* Ensure I have the swagger docs locally
+* UI calls the auth service to ask for a token
+* UI sends the token to the API
+* API validates the token against the public key